MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

   /// `CustomStoragePartitionId` will be reset and the page inside the WebView
   /// will work normally with data treated as unpartitioned.
   /// The `customStoragePartitionId` parameter is case sensitive.
 The default is
   /// an empty string.
-There is no restriction on the lenght or what characters
+There is no restriction on the length or what characters
   /// can be used in partition id.
   /// The change of the custom storage partition id will be applied to new
   /// page or iframe navigations and not impact existing pages and iframes.